abdulsamad/shopper-ave/README.md

 ## MERN E-Commerce

-Thought of building with Gatsby but later on decided to with Next.js
+Thought of building with Gatsby but later on decided to go with Next.js